douglasgreen/outlines/computing/programming_languages/javascript.md

           console.log(data);
         });

--   Limitations: Callbacks can lead to \"callback hell\" or \"pyramid of doom,\" where multiple nested callbacks make the code hard to read and maintain.
+-   Limitations: Callbacks can lead to "callback hell" or "pyramid of doom," where multiple nested callbacks make the code hard to read and maintain.

 ### 2. Promises